javers/javers.github.io/documentation/spring-integration/index.md

 , which for MongoDB is implemented by `MongoTransactionManager`.

-Once you have an instance of `MongoTransactionManager` you can easily build the transactional version of Javers, which participates in your application's transactions managed by Spring.
+Once you have an instance of `MongoTransactionManager` you can easily build the transactional version of Javers, which is going to participate in your application's transactions managed by Spring.

 For example: